Tennessee Rental Agreement

 Tennessee Required Residential Lease Disclosures

 • Landlord’s Name and Address (required for all leases) – Tennessee lease agreements must include contact information for the landlord or an authorized agent.
 This enables smooth communication and delivery of legal notice.
+Beginning in 2025, the disclosure must also include either an email address, or the address of a web portal specialized for landlord-tenant communications.

 To learn more about required disclosures in Tennessee, click here.